styvane/ikedi/README.md

-# DO NOT USE IN PRODUCTION.
+# Ikedi

 Installation
 ------------

 The MSRV is 1.80

 Clone the repository.

 ```bash
 cargo install --path "."